-- The repeat tutorial rate, set out in Casual Academic Staff in Schedule 1 of this Agreement for each contact hour of teaching performed; and/or - The rate of pay for other required Academic activity rate, set out in Casual Academic Staff in Schedule 4 of this Agreement, for each hour of non-contact duties performed.
+- The repeat tutorial rate, set out in Casual Academic Staff in Schedule 1, Salary Table 5, of this Agreement for each contact hour of teaching performed; and/or - The rate of pay for other required Academic activity rate, set out in Casual Academic Staff in Schedule 1, Salary Table 4 of this Agreement, for each hour of non-contact duties performed.

-Increments will accrue for periods of fractional and casual service on a pro-rata basis and staff on ongoing and fixed- term appointments will be entitled to incremental progression in accordance with sub clause 5.4.1.
+Increments will accrue for periods of fractional and casual service on a pro-rata basis and staff on ongoing and fixed- term appointments will be entitled to incremental progression in accordance with clause 5.4.1.